 Surat and Sirsa have space crunch and hence separate museums are not possible there.
-16. CIRCOT has standardized and Action suggested by the Council: commercialized calibration cotton.
-The Director, CIRCOT may initiate However, the quantity and quality necessary action for its aspects need further research and implementation. development to match with Calibration Cotton of international Action taken by the Institute: standing.
-Facilities for production Adequate quantity of calibration of CIRCOT Calibration Cotton be cotton covering the wide range of upgraded, expanded and short, medium, long and extra-long possibility of outsourcing explored cotton has been provided by the with full control of CIRCOT Institute to completely meet the expertise. industries' demand.
-Rs.
-15.88 lakh revenue was generated through its sale during 2012-17.
-Customers are satisfied with quality and services provided by the Institute.
-Outsourcing of manufacturing has been discussed in institute meetings, however the proposal was kept pending as being a reference material, quality control during production is crucial.
-17. Material handling technology, Action suggested by the Council: cleaners for mechanically picked The Director, CIRCOT may take cotton, high production & energy appropriate action in consultation efficient double roller gin, efficient with RAC. dust & waste fibre collection Action taken by the Institute: R&D systems etc. be brought within the projects have been undertaken in R&D ambit of CIRCOT. the said area with good success.
-The following are some of the achievementsi.
-Stick removal machine to remove the large sized vegetative trash components from mechanically picked cotton. ii.
-A saw band cleaner to remove fine trash, burrs etc. from mechanically picked seed cotton. iii.
-An On-board Cleaner based on sling off action for onof field cleaning machine stripped cotton.
-The following projects were undertaken on double roller gin, efficient dust & waste fibre collection systemsi.
-Pollution Abatement System for Collection of Flying Dusts from Ginning and Pressing Halls ii.
-Investigation of Forces Acting on Different Components of Double Roller (DR) Gins under Different Working Conditions iii.
-Single Locking Cotton Feeder for Double Roller Gin for Enhancing Ginning Efficiency 18. & D in plasma and nano Action suggested by the Council: technologies needs special focus The Director, CIRCOT may identify and attention. specific area of research related to plasma and nano technology and develop action plan for its implementation.
-Action taken by the Institute: Research programmes related to plasma and nano technologies are being implemented at the Institute 68 and many technologies have been developed under these niche research areas-
+16 16.
+CIRCOT has standardized and Action suggested by the Council: commercialized calibration cotton.
+The Director, CIRCOT may initiate However, the quantity and quality necessary action for its aspects need further research and implementation. development to match with Action taken by the Institute: Calibration Cotton of international Adequate quantity of calibration standing.
+Facilities for production action covering the wide range of of CIRCOT Calibration Cotton be short medium long and extra-long upgraded, expanded and cotton has been provided by the possibility of outsourcing explored Institute to completely meet the with full control of CIRCOT industries' demand Rs 15.88 lakh experuse. revenue was generated through its sale during 2012-17 Customers are satisfied with quality and services provided by the Institute Outsourcing of manufacturing has been discussed in institute meetings, however the proposal was kept pending as being a reference material. quality control during production is crucial. - 17.
+Material handling technology, Action suggested by the Council: cleaners for mechanically picked The Director, CIRCOT may take cotton, high production & energy appropriate action in consultation efficient double roller gin, efficient with RAC. dust & waste fibre collection Action taken by the Institute: R&D systems etc. be brought within the projects have been undertaken in R&D ambit of CIRCOT. the said area with good success.
+The following are some of the achievements-

+i Stick removal machine to remove

+1. Stick removal machine to remove

+the large sized vegetative trash

+components from mechanically

+picked cotton.

+ii.
+A saw band cleaner to remove

+fine trash, burrs etc. from

+mechanically picked seed cotton.

+iii.
+An On-board Cleaner

+based on sling off action for on-

+field cleaning of machine

+stripped cotton.

+The following projects were

+undertaken on double roller gin,

+efficient dust & waste fibre collection

+systems-

+i.
+Pollution Abatement System for

+Collection of Flying Dusts from

+Ginning and Pressing Halls

+ii.
+Investigation of Forces Acting on

+Different Components of Double

+Roller (DR) Gins under Different

+Working Conditions

+iii.
+Single Locking Cotton Feeder for

+Double Roller Gin for Enhancing

+Ginning Efficiency

+18. R & D in plasma and nano

+technologies needs special focus Action suggested by the Council:

+and attention.
+The Director, CIRCOT may identify

+specific area of research related to

+plasma and nano technology and

+develop action plan for its

+implementation.

+Action taken by the Institute:

+Research programmes related to

+plasma and nano technologies are

+being implemented at the Institute

+being implemented at the institute
-- A state of the art pilot plant facility on energy efficient nanocellulose production of 10 kg per day capacity has been established with financial support from NAIP. - Plasma generation and characterization facility has been established under the project funded by NFBSFARA. - Waterless hydrophobic finishing process using atmospheric plasma process has been developed - Antibacterial bed sheets using nanotechnology have been developed.

-collaborative research on cuttingedge technologies such as elearning, digitization, bale tagging through bar coding or radio frequency identification system may be initiated.

-The Director, CIRCOT may identify specific area of research related to above issues along with collaborative institutes and develop action plan for implementation.
+and many technologies have been developed under these niche research areas- A state of the art pilot plant facility on energy efficient nanocellulose production of 10 kg per day capacity has been established with financial support from NAIP.
+Plasma generation and characterization facility has been established under the project funded by NFBSFARA.
+Waterless hydrophobic finishing process using atmospheric plasma process has been developed Antibacterial bed sheets using nanotechnology have been developed.
+19. Collaborative research on cutting- edge technologies such as e- learning, digitization, bale tagging through bar coding or radio frequency identification system may be initiated.
+Action suggested by the Council: The Director, CIRCOT may identify specific area of research related to above issues along with collaborative institutes and develop action plan for implementation.
 Action taken by the Institute: An on-line RFID bale tagging system along with Gin ERP was developed in the institute to track the quality of the cotton and track the movement of cotton from farmers, ginners, traders by the spinners.
 The technology was commercialized to